levipomeroy/Media-Player/README.md

   <i>Images</i>

   ## Image Controls
-   * Clicking arrows moves to images in same directory as chosen image
+   * Clicking arrows moves to next/previous image in the same directory as chosen image
+   * Left and Right arrow move to next/previous image as well
-   * Middle button roates the image
+   * Middle button rotates the image
      <br></br>
        <br></br>